cubiq/iscroll/README.md

 # iScroll 5 beta 1

-Documentation soon to come.
+Detailed documentation soon to come.
 In the meantime please reference to the examples in the demos directory.
+Note: The global variable in iScroll 5 is called `IScroll` while it was `iScroll` in verion 4.

 ## Build system (for developers only)